NEUBIAS/training-resources/_modules/multichannel_images.md

   ### True of false?

-    1. An RGB image is a 3-dimensional image
     1. In a multichannel image, each channel is a grayscale image that represents different data

     > ## Solution
-    >   1. False; RGB is a datatype and has nothing to do with the image dimensionality
     >   1. True
     {: .solution}

   ###  Discuss with your neighbor

     1. How can multichannel images be used to improve machine learning models for image/object classification?
+    1. Is RGB image always a 3-dimensional image?
     1. What is a potential challenge when analyzing multichannel images?

     > ## Solution
     > 1. By providing additional context and information that can be leveraged by the model
+    > 1. Not necessarily.
+In Fiji, one can have an RGB data type without alteration of the image array dimensions (still 2D for xy images).
+However, in MALTAB and Python, for an RGB, an image array must be at least 3-dimensional
     > 1. Correcting for crosstalk or bleed-through between channels {: .solution}